Frequently Asked Questions

 Where are receptions and dinners held?

 In 2008, we opened the Orchid Pavilion, a lofty event space with windows the length of its south wall, facing a small courtyard to extend receptions outdoors.
 The floor plan measures 65’-4’’ x 34’-2’’, with 2232.2 total square feet of floor space, and features a cathedral ceiling with industrial beams.
-For a dinner, 165 people can be seated or 150 with space for a dance floor.
+For a dinner, 150 people can be seated.
 For larger parties, tented wedding receptions are held on the lawn or the platform directly in front of the Conservatory.
 Guests have access to all exhibit spaces throughout the evening.

 What happens if I’ve planned an outdoor ceremony and it rains?

 Should you decide against an outdoor ceremony due to rain on your wedding day, the Orchid Gallery can seat up to 199 guests for your ceremony.
 You must decide by noon on your wedding day.
 The space will be flipped for your reception while guests enjoy cocktails in the botanical galleries.

 Are candles allowed?